zef/FlyLayout/README.md

 In these cases, no second view reference is needed, so the `with` parameter does not make sense and is ignored.
 However, since other constraints do require a second view reference, I do not want to make that parameter an optional.

+Maybe I can work around it by making another Layout function that takes types that do not require a second view?

 - Layouts that return an array of constraints, with a single item.
 Inconvenient when needing to reference a single constraint.

+## Ideas/TODO

+- I have some unexplored ideas for defining constraint priority
+- The `when` conditions from [EasyPeasy](https://github.com/nakiostudio/EasyPeasy) look very cool and would probably work well here.